 Sudden "conversions."
-Another form of this ripe karma is where some past evil-thinking has made a crust of evil habits around a person which imprisons them and makes an evil life.
+Another form of this ripe karma is where some past evil-thinking has made a crust of evil habits around a man which imprisons him and makes an evil life.
 Meanwhile the soul has been growing and has been developing noble qualities.
-In one life this crust of past evil is thrown out by opportunity, and because of this the soul cannot show his or her later development; like a chicken ready to be hatched, who is hidden within the imprisoning shell, and only the shell is visible to the external eye.
+In one life this crust of past evil is thrown out by opportunity, and because of this the soul cannot show his later development; like a chicken ready to be hatched, he is hidden within the imprisoning shell, and only the shell is visible to the external eye.
 After a time that karma is exhausted, and some apparently fortuitous event - a word from a great Teacher, a book, a lecture - breaks the shell and the soul comes forth free.
-These are the rare, sudden, but permanent "conversions," the "miracles of divine grace," of which we hear; all perfectly intelligible to the knower of karma, and falling within the realm of the law.
+These are the rare, sudden, but permanent "conversions," the "miracles of divine grace," of which we n Ego is drawn by his individual karma into a family, having set up in previous lives ties which closely connect him with some of the other Egos composing it.

+hear; all perfectly intelligible to the knower of karma, and falling within the realm of the law.